slime-io/slime/doc/zh/slime-boot.md

       enable: true
       sidecarInject:
         enable: true # should be true
-        # mode definition:
-        # "pod": sidecar auto-inject on pod level, need provide labels for injection
-        # "namespace": sidecar auto-inject on namespace level, no need to provide labels for injection
-        # if globalSidecarMode is cluster, global-sidecar will be deployed in slime namespace, which does not enable auto-inject on namespace level, mode can only be "pod".
-        # if globalSidecarMode is namespace, depending on the namespace definition, mode can be "pod" or "namespace".
         mode: pod
         labels: # optional, used for sidecarInject.mode = pod
           sidecar.istio.io/inject: "true"
-          # istio.io/rev: canary # use control plane revisions
       resources:
         requests:
           cpu: 200m